-You’re bound to experience changes in your workplace and job role at some point.
-We’ve seen a huge amount of change in the workplace over the last few years with the shift to remote and hybrid work, turbulent economic times and new and emerging technologies, and one thing’s certain - it hasn’t been easy.
+You’re bound to experience changes in your workplace and job role at some point, and working in internal comms or HR roles means you are likely to be part of the team implementing change in the workplace too.
+We’ve seen a huge amount of change over the last few years with the shift to remote and hybrid work, turbulent economic times and new and emerging technologies, and one thing’s certain - it hasn’t been easy.

 Employers desire a workforce that is resilient and willing to adapt to changes with ease.
 But this dream isn’t always a reality.
-Gartner has found that there are increasing waves of ‘change fatigue’ in workplaces and we found that 43% of UK employees believe their place of work is not effectively prepared for change.
+Gartner has found that there are increasing waves of ‘change fatigue’ in workplaces and our own research found that a staggering 43% of UK employees believe their place of work is not effectively prepared for change.
 Change doesn’t happen overnight, it requires a clear vision, outlined steps and a whole lot of communication.

-- It keeps your business growing and thriving: Organisational change, when done successfully, can bring about more streamlined processes and strategies, which increase efficiency and productivity to keep your workforce and workflow thriving.
+It keeps your business growing and thriving: Successfully executed organisational change can enable streamlined processes and strategies, which increase efficiency and productivity to keep your workforce and workflow thriving.

-- It encourages innovation: Change can bring about environments that support innovation and creativity which can lead to new ideas, products and services.
+It encourages innovation: Change can make way for environments that support innovation and creativity which can lead to new ideas, products and services.

-- It can improve morale: Engaging your employees during change and guiding them through it successfully, will make your employees feel included and give them a united goal to work towards which can foster the spirit of teamwork and collaboration.
+It can improve morale: Communicating and being honest with your employees throughout the process of implementing change in the workplace will make your employees feel included and respected, giving them a united goal to work towards which can foster the spirit of teamwork and collaboration.

 Examples of organisational change

-- Technological or process orientated: Implementing new software or hardware tech to help with the automation of tasks and the adoption of new manufacturing or production methods are all types of technological and process style change.
+Technological or process orientated: Implementing new software or technology to help with the automation of tasks and the adoption of new manufacturing or production methods are all types of technological and process style change.

 Employee engagement during change